SteveCelticus/ramaddon/README.md

 You can use the Dockerfile instead

-On Stremio you need add /manifest.json at the end of addon link
+On Stremio you need to put /manifest.json at the end of addon link